KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-devict-hacktoberfest-talk/README.md

 ### Fetching Versus Pulling

-There are two ways to update.
+There are two ways to manually update.
 One way is to use git fetch and git merge
 Another way is to use git pull, which is git fetch and git merge in one command.
 We used git fetch a few minutes ago when we talked about fetching updates to review a pull request.
-After fetching the updates from the remote, we can checkout a local branch and merge a remote-tracking branch from the .git folder into the local branch to update it.
+In that situation, we were creating a new branch and inserting the contents of the pull request remote-tracking branch into it.
+But in this situation, we are fetching the updates from a remote (it could be the origin or another one, which I'll talk about in a minute), checking out a local branch that already exists and merging the up-to-date remote-tracking branch into the local branch to update it.
 The alternative is to run git pull.
-Because you are fetching and merging at the same time, you do not need to refer to the remote tracking branch.
-You simply checkout the branch you are updating and use git pull <remote-name> <branch-name> instead.
+In this scenario, we also need to be checkout to the local branch.
+Because we are fetching and merging at the same time, we do not need to refer to the remote-tracking branch.
+We use git pull <remote-name> space <branch-name> instead.

 </td></tr>

 <tr><td width="30%">